 rmdir "bin" /S /Q rmdir "gen" /S /Q mkdir "bin" mkdir "gen"

 I add some definitions.
-They make the batch file readable and easy to update.
+They make the batch file readable and easy to update and thus simplify Android apk development.
 So, I recommend you the following definitions:

 - minimum Android revision;